GPU Usage

 #SBATCH --job-name=train-nn-gpu

-#SBATCH -t 05:00:00 # estimated time, adapt to your needs
+#SBATCH -t 05:00:00 # Estimated time, adapt to your needs

-#SBATCH --mail-type=all # send mail when job begins and ends
+#SBATCH --mail-type=all # Send mail when job begins and ends

-#SBATCH -G A100:2 # For requesting 2 GPUs.
+#SBATCH -G A100:2 # Request 2 GPUs

 module load miniforge3